Formal training for Mobile Crane Operators takes place at 3 levels.

 Program admission requirements are as follows

-- Valid Class 3 driver’s license with Air Brake Endorsement (Class 1 is recommended; most employers require a Class 1 license)
+- Valid Class 3 driver’s license with Air Brake Endorsement.
+(Class 1 is recommended; most employers require a Class 1 license.)

 - Minimum Grade 10; the Industry Training Authority recommends Grade 12.
 The essential requirement is that applicants have the skills and knowledge to succeed in the industry.

-- Applicants must score a minimum of 70 per cent on a Trades Assessment
+- Applicants must score a minimum of 70 per cent on a Trades Assessment.

-Crane programs utilize an electronic logbook assigned by the BC Association of Crane Safety (BCACS).
+Mobile crane operator training programs utilize an electronic logbook assigned by the BC Association of Crane Safety (BCACS).
 All crane operator trainees must be registered with BCACS before the first day of classes.
 Registration forms are available on the BCACS website.

 Level 1 Course Outline